 }

-Here, the same thing happens as in the match in Listing 19-34: we know that val has the type T, and panic! has the type !, so the result of the overall match expression is T. This works because panic! doesn’t produce a value; it ends the program.
+In this code, the same thing happens as in the match in Listing 19-34: Rust sees that val has the type T and panic! has the type ! so the result of the overall match expression is T. This code works because panic! doesn’t produce a value; it ends the program.
 In the None case, we won’t be returning a value from unwrap, so this code is valid.

 One final expression that has the type ! is a loop: